Skip to content

 I’m not the smartest person.
 Not even close.
 But I’m also not the dumbest person.
 I think.
 Maybe.
 The jury’s still out, and frankly, I’m not smart enough to serve on that jury.

-But here’s the thing: I really, really like smart people.
+I do, however, really like smart people.

 I like people who can contemplate the vast expanse of the universe without their heads spinning.
-Meanwhile, I think about space for thirty seconds and suddenly I’m staring at the ceiling wondering if we’re all just thoughts in some cosmic being’s shower and whether that cosmic being also forgot what they were thinking about mid-shower.
+Meanwhile, I think about space for thirty seconds and suddenly I’m staring at the ceiling wondering if we’re all just thoughts in some cosmic being’s shower, and whether that cosmic being also forgot what they were thinking about mid-shower.

 I like people who understand knots and how to tie them.
 I’ve watched the same YouTube tutorial for a bowline seven times and I still tie my shoes like a six-year-old.